 I was totally underwhelmed when we finally reached Double O Arch.
 Due to the enormity of the structure, all I could see and focus on was the lower O. People were crawling through the lower O to the other side and I asked a lass who was resting near the lower O if it was worth climbing through the lower O and she said, “You must do it.”
 And I hesitated and said, “Mmm kay”.

 Peter had already scaled the lower O by the time I approached it.

-The lower portion of lower O is about 10 feet off the ground.
+The lower portion of the lower O is about 10 feet off the ground.
 I tried to climb it but was unable to and by that time, Peter had climbed up to the viewing perch and not able to assist me.
-Almost immediately, a friendly French woman standing on lower O came to my rescue by reaching her arm out for me to grab her hand and she pulled me up onto lower O!
+Almost immediately, a friendly French woman standing on the lower O came to my rescue by reaching her arm out for me to grab her hand and she pulled me up onto the lower O!

-The view from the perch of Double O from the other side of lower O is arguably one of the best in the park.
+The view from the perch of Double O from the other side of the lower O is arguably one of the best in the park.

 We spent about 20 minutes sitting on the perch at Double O. Peter ate an energy bar while I took photos and then we applied sunscreen before beginning the two-mile hike back to the car park.